VirtualEngine/Lability/Readme.md

 ## Versions

+### Unreleased

+* Fixes bug where virtual switch name prefixes are duplicated if an environment prefix is defined (#251)

 ### v0.12.4

 * Adds Lability environment variables for all paths defined in the Lability host defaults, e.g. %LabilityConfigurationPath%